Skip to content

 Short answers, pulled from the story.

-How did the Ligurian Republic end its existence as an independent state?
+How long did the Ligurian Republic last?